giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 ---
 title: "JSDoc typings: all the benefits of TypeScript, with none of the drawbacks"
-description: How you can use JSDoc typings to get all the benefits of TypeScript, without needing to transpile to TypeScript
+description: How you can use JSDoc typings to get all the benefits of TypeScript, without any transpilation
-date: 2020-11-27
+date: 2020-12-15
 tags:
   - TypeScript
   - JavaScript
 layout: layouts/post.njk
 ---
 <!-- markdownlint-disable MD029 -->

-TypeScript.
+(Hey, if you want to come work for me at Roundforest, and try out JSDoc typing, feel free to find me on [LinkedIn](https://www.linkedin.com/in/giltayar/) or on Twitter (@giltayar))

+TypeScript!
 For me, it's a love-hate relationship.

 I started my developer life in statically typed languages (well, if we ignore Basic, which is dynamically typed): C, C++, and Java.
 Then somewhere around 2010, I had the good fortune to start working in Python.
 And I saw the light!
 I was liberated!
-Suddenly all those Java and C++ design sessions, where we fretted and worried and analyzed our class hierarchy to death.
-We split hairs about this design or that design, instead of just, well, working.
+Suddenly all those Java and C++ design sessions, where we fretted and worried and analyzed our class hierarchy to death, disappeared.
+I suddenly saw them for what they were: hair splitting and yak shaving about this design or that design, instead of just, well, working.
+And that yak shaving also usually generated tons of abstractions, that half a year later, when reading the code, were all but incomprehensible.

-And then you come to Python, and all those discussions just end.
+And then I started programming in Python, and all those discussions just end.
 You just work.
 And it's not that the design doesn't happen, but somehow, once you stop talking about class hierarchy, you start dealing with the **data** flow, dealing with what data you have in the system, and how it changes over time, and what the algorithms are that change it.
 And because you're dealing with _data_, and not trying to abstract it away, then the design becomes simpler.
 Much easier to reason and deal with.
 And much less hair splitting.
 And when disagreement happens, it was on a much more practical level.

-The disappearance of types was a good thing for my profressional career.
-And it continued when I started working in JavaScript.
-One of the more interesting benefits of dynamic typing is that I found myself writing more tests than I usually write.
+The disappearance of types was good for my profressional career.
+And this goodness continued when I started working in JavaScript.
+And one of the more interesting benefits I found for dynamic typing was that I found myself writing more tests than I usually write.
 This was _because_ dynamic typing doesn't give the safety net that static typing does.
 So you write more tests.
 Which is a good thing.

 Another good thing about dynamic typing: my code was "clean".
-In some ways, type information is noise that you usually don't need to understand the code.
+In many ways, type information is noise that you usually don't need to understand the code.
 And with dynamic typing, that noise goes away, and your code is "clean": pure intent.

 But I have to admit: While I loved having my code clean of types, I sometimes missed code completion, and the ability to know what a function accepts or returns.
-No worries, because if I missed something, my tests would tell me, but that happens _after_ coding, so some amount of time was to deal with problems my tests found that I would have found out during coding time if I had static typing.
+I didn't worry or fret about it, and not bugs were caused by this, because if I mixed my types, my tests would tell me that, but unfortunately that happens during the running of my testis and _after_ coding, so some amount of time was wasted to deal with problems my tests found that I would have found out during coding time if I had static typing.

-But when I weighed the drawbacks of static typing (as I knew it), with the benefits of dynamic typing, I knew that I should stick with dynamic typing.
-"Never go back!", said I. And I didn't like TypeScript's rise in popularity.
+But when I weighed the drawbacks of static typing (as I knew it), with the benefits of dynamic typing, I knew that I wanted stick with dynamic typing.
+"Never go back!", said I.
+So I didn't very much like TypeScript's rise in popularity.
 It was like finally I found a nice comfortable dynamic language, and, well, just when I thought I was out, they pull me back in!

 ![just when I thought I was out, they pull me back in](/img/they-pull-me-back-in.gif)

-TypeScript's gaining popularity was an affront to my belief that static typing is a scourge on the world of development and that everybody should move to dynamic typing, and quickly!
+TypeScript's gaining popularity was an affront to my belief that static typing is a scourge on the world of development and that everybody should move to dynamic typing!
 How can developers choose to go back to static typing after they saw the horrors of static typing?
 I really couldn't understand it.
 And I fought back.
-In any forum I could—I warned of the dangers of static typing, and reminded people that if we weren't careful, Java-isms would come and take us back to the dark ages of static typing.
+In any forum I could—I warned of the dangers of static typing, and reminded people that if we weren't careful, Java-isms would come and take us back to the dark ages of yak shaving and incomprehensible abstractions.

 But after a while I calmed down, and I started thinking a bit.
 And I noticed two things.
-The first was that the war I was fighting was a religious war, a binary war, a holy war.
+The first was that the war I was fighting was a religious war.
+A binary war, a holy war.
 And I do not like religious wars.
 And here I was, fighting one, feverishly, passionately, arguing **against something that I had no experience about**.
-And that was bad.
+And that was not nice.
+I let my anger obscure my objectivity.

-The second thing I noticed was that a lot of people that I admired were starting to use TypeScript, and were liking it.
+The second thing I noticed was that a lot of people that I admired were using TypeScript, and liking it.
 So it couldn't be _all_ bad could it?
-Then again, a lot of those people did not have _any_ experience with static typing, so maybe they were lured by the temptation of static typings, but once there, they would start to convert it to Java?
+Then again, a lot of those people did not have _any_ experience with static typing, so maybe they were lured by the temptation of static typings, but once there, they would start to convert it to code that shaved yaks and generated incomprehensible abstractions?

 Maybe.
 But maybe maybe I should do what I should have done from the beginning, instead of starting a holy war?
-I should just...
+Mayb I should just...

 Listen.

-So I talked to a lot of them.
+So I talked to some TypeScript developers.
 And read blog posts.
-And realized something I never realized: \
+And realized something I never realized: TypeScript's type system is NOT Java's.
-TypeScript's type system is NOT Java's.
-TypeScript's spirit is much closer to JavaScript's than to Java's.
+TypeScript's spirit is much closer to JavaScript's than to Java's or C#'s.
 How so?
 TypeScript's type system is just a formal definition of something that was never really defined: JavaScript's type system.
 It does not try to bend JavaScript to its type system.
 Rather, it tries to bend _itself_ to JavaScript's.
 I believe it's goal is to be able to define a type signature for every NPM package out there, however weird that NPM package is.
 And it's succeeding marvelously!

-And that is the main argument against my "you're going to turn JavaScript into Java" point.
-It's not trying to emulate an OOP type system's like Java.
+And that is the main argument against my "you're going to turn JavaScript into Java" war.
+Typescript is not trying to emulate an OOP type system's like Java.
 Not at all.
 It's trying to formalize JavaScript's informal way of implementing APIs and package interfaces.
 And since most JavaScript packages interface are more concerned with _data_, and less with abstractions, then so does TypeScript's.
-Yes, you can abuse TypeScript (and JavaScript!) to create Java-ish abstractions, but the _spirit_ of TypeScript doesn't really want you to do that.
+Yes, you can abuse TypeScript (and JavaScript!) to create incomprehensible abstractions, but the _spirit_ of TypeScript doesn't really want you to do that.
 Instead, it encourage's a JavaScript like simplicity, that is more around functions and data than it is around classes and abstractions.